telerik/winforms-docs/pivotgrid/localization/localization.md

             Case PivotStringId.NumberFormatOptionsDialogFormat
                 Return "Format"
             Case PivotStringId.NumberFormatOptionsDialogLabelDescription
-                Return "The format should identify the measurement type of the value. ($, ¥, €, kg., lb.," + " m.)
+                Return "The format should identify the measurement type of the value. ($, ¥, €, kg., lb.," + "m.)
 The format would be used for general computations such as Sum, Average, Min" + ", Max and others."
             Case PivotStringId.NumberFormatOptionsDialogText
                 Return "NumberFormatOptionsDialog"
             Case PivotStringId.NumberFormatOptionsDialogGroupBoxText